reshmaks/Res---Tryhackme-writeup/README.md

 ![password cracked screenshot](/images/john.png)

-**Once I logon as the user.
-I found that the user has full sudo privileges.
-Using this privilage, I was able to switch user as root and gain root access**
+**Once I logged in as the user, I found that the user had full sudo privileges.
+Using this privilege, I was able to switch user as root and gain root access**

 Root access
 ![sudo screenshot](/images/root_access.png)